kitsune38/Time-Resolved-FTIR-of-Bacteriorhodopsin/README.md

 # Time-Resolved-FTIR-of-Bacteriorhodopsin
-Codes for the spectral analysis of TR-FTIR Bacteriorhotopsin
+Codes for the spectral analysis of TR-FTIR Bacteriorhodopsin